haptork/easyLambda/_docs/08-unit-expr.md

 doesn't allow mutating the input rows.
 The reduce operation minimizes the copy operations to least.

+The scan property that is similar to functional scan operation can be used to find results like running sum etc. For each input row reduce updates the result as well as passes the output row(s) from the result to the next destination units.

   - Properties:
     1. [prll]({{ base_path }}/docs/prll-expr/)
     2. [dump]({{ base_path }}/docs/dump-expr/)
     3. cols
     4. colsDrop
     5. ordered
+    6. scan

 The result is updated by calling the user function as the rows stream from the parent unit(s).
 The final result is passed to the next unit(s) only when the